 TGax Editor: Change the paragraphs below as follows (#CID 2208, 1256):

-The Control Information subfield, when the Control ID subfield is 0, contains scheduling information for an HE trigger-based PPDU that carries an immediate acknowledgement, which is sent as a response to the soliciting A-MPDU (see 25.5.2 (UL MU operation)).
+The Control Information subfield, when the Control ID subfield is 0, contains scheduling information for an HE trigger-based PPDU that carries an immediate acknowledgment and follows the HE MU PPDU containing the Control information subfield(see 25.5.2.2 (Rules for soliciting UL MU frames)).

 The format of the Control Information subfield is defined in Figure 9-14c (Control Information subfield format when Control ID subfield is 0).